deepanshs/mrsimulator/docs/user_guide/method/method.rst

 through its initial and final eigenstate quantum numbers.
 Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or delay events.
-During a simulation, the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object as identified by their initial and final eigenstate quantum numbers.
+It is only during a simulation that the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object by the initial and final eigenstate quantum numbers of each transition.
 :py:meth:`~mrsimulator.method.query.TransitionQuery` objects hold a list of :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects which act on specific isotopes in the, as yet to be determined, spin system.
 A list of